The Exact Strategies I Used To Launch My Online Creative Business In Under 30 Days

 A website is crucial to marketing yourself online.
 Your website acts as a central hub for your business.
 Where all of your information, resources and content can be organized in one place.
 A website gives you a professional edge over those who do not.
 A blog allows you to create consistent value driven content for your audience and attract the right people to work with (otherwise known as "attraction marketing").
 Giving value builds trust and trust earns you business, clients and sales.

 Several years ago when I had first attempted to build an online business, I jumped in with both feet with a Wordpress website and I spent more time learning all the ins and outs than I did actually growing my business.
-I became so frustrated with the constant updates needed for that platform, theme and plug-ins that I ended up just ditching the whole thing.
+I became so frustrated with the constant updates needed for that platform, theme and plug-ins that I ended up just ditching the whole thing after 6 months.

 When I got ready to launch my coaching business I was determined to find an alternative that was just as good and ran across Squarespace.
 I did some research and loved everything I read about it.

-Don't get me wrong Wordpress can be a great platform if you are the techie type who loves custom design and robust features who doesn't mind spending time with the learning curve or you have the budget to hire someone to customize and build it for you.
+Don't get me wrong Wordpress can be a great platform if you are the techie type who doesn't mind spending time with the learning curve or you have the budget to hire someone to customize and build it for you.

-Squarespace can also be a great platform to help you get up and running to get your products and services out there NOW and as your budget allows have someone design a Wordpress site for you.
+Squarespace can also be a great platform to help you get up and running to get your products and services out there NOW and as your budget allows and your needs grow to have someone design a Wordpress site for you.
 My mantra is progress over perfection.
 Do what you can do now v. needing it all to match the perfectly designed picture in your head which usually takes more time, resources and a larger budget.